 “Omega Phi Alpha Foundation is organized and is to be operated exclusively for charitable and educational purposes.
 Within the scope of the foregoing purposes, Foundation is organized and is to be operated to support the charitable and educational programs and activities of the national Omega Phi Alpha National Service Sorority and related organizations by encouraging and securing charitable contributions to the Foundation and by managing and directing such funds for charitable and educational programs and activities that develop leadership, provide service to humanity and promote friendship.”

-The Foundation Board of Directors will consist of five lifetime members, four of whom were appointed by the elected NEB last spring plus the current president of the sorority.
+The Foundation Board of Directors will consist of five lifetime members, four of whom were appointed by the elected NEB in 2019 plus the current president of the sorority.
 The Foundation officers are Kristen Sanders (Epsilon), board president, Cheryl Roberts (Beta), secretary, and Jan Titsworth (Delta).
-Former VP Lifetime Membership Suzy McTaggart Gamma) was appointed after the convention.
-The fifth board member will be appointed in the fall, and the process for donations and distribution will be determined by October.
+Former VP Lifetime Membership Suzy McTaggart (Gamma) was appointed after the convention.
+The fifth board member will be appointed in the fall, and the process for donations and distribution is in progress.

 For more information or to contribute, please email email@example.com.